JulienTomezach/graph_code_front/README.md

 For the language I used the libreary _nearley_, which gives you a parser for free if you give it a grammar.

 For the editor, it is a mix of html contenteditable and of custom event handlers.
 The idea was progressively to get rid of contenteditable.
+We also format and color the text with html, using the syntax tree returned by the back-end.

 ## --